About the Platform

 - Be missing as a result of a gap in the available data through Google Project Sunroof.
 Examples of this may include garages or buildings that were under construction at the time that the data was collected.

 The Google Project Sunroof data is always being reviewed to address existing issues.
-While solar potential data may not currently be available for the rooftop that you are interested in exploring, it may still have great solar potential.
-We recommend that you access the local resources and rebates included on this site to learn more about options available to you.
+While data may not be available for the rooftop that you are interested in exploring at this time, you can use the calculator designed by MyHEAT for missing buildings or contact a local service provider for a detailed site assessment.

 To learn more about the details of the MyHEAT solar potential map, please contact us at email@example.com